monsoonmaelstrom/book2/book2.md

 I wish there was someone else like me.
 We need to test out exactly how well and how precisely magic can be sensed, especially in a crowded area like a city, but we basically need two of me to do that, and the closest we have is a combination of me and Alex, and me and Liam.
 Even conducting the tests has risks—mostly that someone figures out where we are, which would be… bad.
 Very, very bad.
 Until we have some idea of what’s going to get us caught, all magic needs to be done with the lightest of touches, and even that will still be akin to playing with fire.

 So yeah.
 We’ll only be hunted by two polities and the Army of the Allied Polities’ War College.
-And if they find out I killed Lisette… Or *why* I killed Lisette.
+And if they find out that I killed Lisette… Or *why* I killed Lisette.

 I am so fucked.